apache/tez/docs/src/site/markdown/install.md

 - Tez 0.8.3 and higher: Apache Hadoop 2.6.0 or higher.
 - Tez 0.5.0 to 0.8.2: Apache Hadoop 2.2.0 or higher.

+> **Note:** For a quick local setup, you can use the helper script [tez_run_example.sh][2] which automates these installation, configuration, and deployment steps to run a simple word count example in a pseudo-distributed single-node cluster.

 1. Deploy Apache Hadoop using version of 3.5.0 or higher.

     - You need to change the value of the hadoop.version property in the